StrixzIV/GoogleTTS-GUI/README.md

 pip install gTTS
 pip install tk
 ```
-**For the person who use the app, you don't need to install the libary**
+//For the person who use the app, you don't need to install the libary//

 ## Usage